Neighborhood Info Without The Neighborhood Drama. Learn more

 Ensuring Proper Drainage

-While gravel laid down earlier will prevent water damage, you may need to do more to properly drain water away from the walkway.
+While the gravel you laid down earlier will prevent water damage, there’s more you can do to properly drain water away from the walkway.
 This could involve slightly sloping the path or adding drainage channels on either side.
 Good drainage protects the wood from rotting and prevents slippery conditions.

 Using Quality Fasteners